 Writing: You will write a series of essays informed by research and articulating fully developed arguments about complex issues.
 Writing assignments will give you repeated practice in prewriting, drafting, revising, and editing.
 This class requires a minimum of 6000 words, at least 4000 of which must be in revised final draft form.
 Assignments include inclass writing as well as out of class revisions.
+Before you hand in any written assignment, be sure to proofread your work, paying particular attention to the errors you know frequently occur in your own writing.
 You are encouraged to visit the Writing Center for assistance in your writing.